heimlich1024/OD_CopyPasteExternal/README.md

 in Layout: OD_LayoutPasteFromExternal
 in Modeler: OD_LWPasteFromExternal & OD_LWCopyToExternal
 Add them to the menus as you please.

+### Maya Install

+Just install the two scripts as any other plugin.

+### Blender Install

+Preferences/Addons/Install from File and select the files and click the checkbox.
+The plugins are then found under the object menu.

+# Tutorials & Videos

 Steve White has provided a Youtube Video here showing the use between Modo and Lightwave.